pyzone49/detecteur-pieces/README.md

 Since the dataset is small, data augmentation techniques are applied to generate more training samples.
 The model is trained using the Adam optimizer and categorical crossentropy loss function.

-## Model Training

-The model training process is implemented in a Jupyter Notebook named `cnn_coin_classifier.ipynb`.
-This notebook contains code for loading the dataset, preprocessing the images, training the model, and evaluating its performance.
-Using a CNN model with the following architecture:
-Architecture:
-- Convolutional layer with 32 filters, kernel size (3, 3), and ReLU activation.
-- Max pooling layer with pool size (2, 2).
-- Convolutional layer with 64 filters, kernel size (3, 3), and ReLU activation.
-- Max pooling layer with pool size (2, 2).
-- Convolutional layer with 128 filters, kernel size (3, 3), and ReLU activation.
-- Max pooling layer with pool size (2, 2).
-- Flatten layer.
-- Dense layer with 128 units and ReLU activation.
-- Dropout layer with a dropout rate of 0.5.
-- Dense layer with the number of classes and softmax activation.
-Since the dataset is small, we use data augmentation to generate more training samples.
-The model is trained using the Adam optimizer and categorical crossentropy loss function.

 ## Evaluation
 The evaluation process includes several steps aimed at assessing the performance of both CNN and feature matching techniques: